Why Communism failed

 But who will decide if the food I need is curd rice or

 biriyani.
-Whether I just need bread or pizza sometimes.
+Whether I just need bread or pizza sometimes? what about Nuts?
+Fruits?
+Ice cream?
 Do I really need to

 consume an egg everyday?
 Do I need a tiny apartment or a nice house with garden